fardjad/dotfiles/docs/README.md

 <div class="paragraph">

-In order to install the dotfiles run the following command in a bash shell:
+Make sure the dependencies are installed, and clone the repository:

 </div>